MikaVainio/VarastoGUI/development.md

 ## Editing environment
 All coding is made in the virtual environment.
 You can create it in the terminal by typing `python -m venv venv`.
+After creating the virtual envirnonmet you should activate it.
+Go to the `venv\Scripts` folder and run Activat.ps1 script by typing `.\Activate`.
+Check that you are using python interpretter from virtual environment.